Gran Turismo HD Concept: Development

 The Gran Turismo HD project was preceded by the Vision Gran Turismo trailer at E3 2005 (as well as that year's Tokyo Game Show), in lead-up to the reveal of the PlayStation 3 console.
 The trailer featured upscaled Gran Turismo 4 gameplay with more cars (sixteen instead of the usual six) on the grid.

 At the 2006 Tokyo Game Show's opening, Famitsu released details and a screenshot about a new Polyphony Digital project, Gran Turismo HD, scheduled from a December release.
 Two versions would be simultaneously released, the Blu-ray Disc based "GTHD Premium" (GTHDプレミアム) and the PlayStation Store downloadable "GTHD Classic" (GTHDクラシック).
 During the show, Polyphony Digital unveiled the first Gran Turismo HD teaser and featured HD renders of five cars: Nismo GT-R R-Tune R1 '99, Honda S2000 '99, TOM'S Castrol Supra JGTC '99, Ford GT '05 and the Ferrari 599 GTB Fiorano '06.
 The first four cars were available in Gran Turismo 4 but didn't appear in late GTHD trailers, though the Ferrari was featured in Gran Turismo HD Concept.
 Kazunori Yamauchi confirmed the full version of Gran Turismo HD was scheduled for a December 2007 release in Japan.
 Among the planned contents he introduced an "iTunes-like" download service and various download packs including additional cars and tracks, advanced AI or car damage, all of which being compatible with the future Gran Turismo 5.

 The introduction of Ferrari models in the Gran Turismo series was officially announced by the Series producer Kazunori Yamauchi and Giulio Zambeletti from Ferrari on September 28, 2006 at the Paris Motor Show.
 It was soon followed by a special trailer "Gran Turismo HD featuring Ferrari GT cars".
 The first models were supposed to be the Ferrari 599 GTB Fiorano and the Ferrari F430.
 While the former was available in Gran Turismo HD Concept, the latter was not, but was included in the Gran Turismo 5 Prologue free playable demo among the non selectable NPC cars.

 In November 2006, shortly before the release of Gran Turismo HD Concept v2.0, Polyphony Digital director Kazunori Yamauchi officially announced a "revision" in the "product strategy" where "Gran Turismo 5 will be given priority".
 Polyphony Digital chose to abandon the planned full version named Gran Turismo HD, which was originally scheduled for a 2007 worldwide release to focus on developing Gran Turismo 5 instead.
 Kazunori Yamauchi stated "Gran Turismo 5 will adopt most of the planned features of Gran Turismo HD", which is confirmed by the two "Gran Turismo x Skyline" trailers based on Gran Turismo 4 replay footages and early Gran Turismo HD Concept artworks or replay footages and including the line "Passage to Gran Turismo 5".
 "We are hoping to present [...] several Concept versions, each loaded with various experimental features", Kazunori Yamauchi added.

 Reception

 Gran Turismo HD Concept received "generally favorable" reviews according to review aggregator website Metacritic.

+As of June 2007, the game has over 900,000 downloads from the PlayStation Store.